 Professional boundaries are important in therapy and counselling.
 But there are times when we need to make choices.
 What is in the best interest of the client and the therapy?
 Allow me to share a bit of my personal experiences.

 In April 2012 I found a lump in my right breast.
 At the time I was working as a self-employed psychotherapist in the Primary Care Service for 2 London NHS Trusts.
 I offered short-term support to clients who had been referred by their GPs and work out of GP practices.

 In the week between tests and diagnosis I prepared a contingency plan, not for me but for my clients.
 My intuition told me this was cancer and, if so, I would need to stop working with immediate effect.

-The day after the diagnosis I agreed with my then employer a hand-over plan, and what I would tell clients.
+The day after the diagnosis I agreed with my then employer (an agency) a hand-over plan, and what I would tell clients.
 Therapists are encouraged not to disclose information about themselves to clients.
-Personal boundaries are essential to avoid anything that might distort and take away from the story of the other, who is seeking support.
+Professional boundaries are essential to avoid anything that might distort and take away from the story of the other, who is seeking support.

 “I have had some news, which means I will no longer be able to continue seeing you or any of my clients.”